brimdata/super/book/src/super-sql/type-fusion.md

 * for map types, the result is a set type whose key type is the recursive merge of the two key types and whose value type is the recursive merge of the two value type,
-* for union types, the result is a union type comprising all the elemental type of `t1` and `t2`,
+* for union types, the result is a union type comprising all the elemental types of `t1` and `t2`,
 * for error types, the result is an error type comprising the recursive merge of the two contained types,